zwen/infs3400spring2021/Assignments/Assignment01.md

 print("the area of a circle with the radius of", radius, "inch is", area, "square inches. ")
 ```

 #### Q2.
-Please continue to write down the following code below the block above.
+Please continue to write down the following code below the code block above.
 What do you think the round() function has achieved?
 ```
 area = round(area, 2)
 print(area)